Kemi Badenoch: Foreign policy

 In 2023, Badenoch referred to China's role on the world stage as a "challenge" rather than a "threat" to Britain and argued "Chinese people are different from the Chinese government and it is important to be diplomatic."
 By 2024, Badenoch argued that China represented a threat through "economic coercion" and a deliberate strategy to "flood the market, driving other nations' industries out of business."
 She wrote "too many of the world's economies continue to develop a dependency on China, including the UK.
 This is dangerous for our economy and our freedom.
 We need to understand exactly how our exposure to China impacts our national security to ensure that we can't be blackmailed" and argued that net zero targets in Britain risked handing the Chinese government an unfair economic advantage through outsourced EV, battery and solar production to China involving slave labour.
 Badenoch argued that Britain should participate in the Trans-Pacific Partnership and embed itself in trade agreements within the Indo-Pacific region to create more economic competition with China.

 In December 2024, Badenoch was criticised by Nigerian Vice-President Kashim Shettima for previous comments in which he perceived her to be "denigrating her nation of origin".
 In response, a spokesman for Badenoch indicated that she would not be withdrawing any previous statements, adding that she "is not the PR for Nigeria".

 In May 2025, Badenoch said that the Conservative Party is the "last line of defence" for Israel in the UK parliament while delivering a speech at the Conservative Friends of Israel's business lunch.

 In July 2025, Badenoch declared her admiration for the policies of Argentine President Javier Milei, whom she considers a role model for his "chainsaw" economic measures, praising Milei and crediting him with lowering Argentina's inflation and "fighting woke ideology", further adding that she wants to be "the British Javier Milei."

+In January 2026, Badenoch stated she had "no issue" with removing the Iranian regime, describing it as an "enemy" of the United Kingdom.
+She justified her position by stating Iran "would very happily wipe out the UK if it felt it could get away with it" and accused the regime of attempting assassinations on British soil.
+Badenoch subsequently criticised Starmer during the 2026 Iran war for "asking our allies to do what we should be doing ourselves" by not taking "offensive action" when British bases were attacked in Bahrain and Cyprus.
+She expanded by saying that the "RAF must strike Iran" to "prevent more attacks" on British bases abroad.